LEACH-RLC: Enhancing IoT Data Transmission with Optimized Clustering and Reinforcement Learning: System Model

 In our \acrshort{iot} network, $N$ nodes are randomly deployed within a $L \times L$ area.
 Each node is equipped with an initial energy supply of $E_{0}$ and is identified by a unique identifier, $i$, along with coordinates $(x_i, y_i)$.

 The communication graph $G = (N, \mathcal{E})$ represents the network, where $N$ is the set of nodes and $\mathcal{E}$ is the set of edges.
-Nodes collect data from the environment and transmit it to their respective \acrshortpl{ch}. \acrshortpl{ch} aggregate the data from their cluster members and send the aggregated data to the \acrfull{bs}, which is directly connected to the centralized controller.
+Nodes collect data from the environment and transmit it to their respective \acrshortpl{ch}. \acrshortpl{ch} aggregate the data from their cluster members and send the aggregated data to the \acrshort{bs}, which is directly connected to the centralized controller.
+The controller is typically located at the \acrshort{bs} and is responsible for managing the network.
+It is deployed in a fixed location, such as a dedicated server room or a protected cabinet near the \acrshort{bs}, ensuring it is well-maintained and accessible for any required updates or maintenance activities.
+For each $n \in N$, the status containing the energy level $E_{i}$ is updated at the end of each round and shared with the controller.
+Also, initial locations and energy levels are shared with the controller at the beginning of the network operation.
+The controller maintains a global view of the network by continuously updating its database with the status information received from the nodes.
+This includes energy levels, node positions, and any other relevant operational data.
+By having a comprehensive and up-to-date network view, the controller can make informed decisions about network management and optimization.

 The controller, equipped with a global network view, makes decisions on the optimal timing for creating new clusters, selecting \acrshortpl{ch}, and assigning nodes to clusters.
-Additionally, the controller manages the distribution of \acrfull{tdma} schedules to nodes.
+Additionally, the controller manages the distribution of \acrshort{tdma} schedules to nodes.
+Fig.~\ref{fig:system_model} illustrates the system model, highlighting the interactions between the nodes, \acrshortpl{ch}, \acrshort{bs}, the controller, and the functions performed by the controller.

-The key assumptions in our model are as follows: \begin{enumerate} \item Nodes are static and do not change their positions during network operation. \item Nodes are aware of their locations. \item Nodes can adjust their transmission power settings. \item The \acrshort{bs} and controller remain stationary and are not resource-constrained after deployment. \end{enumerate}
+The key assumptions in our model are as follows: \begin{enumerate} \item Nodes are static: Nodes remain in fixed positions throughout the network operation; mobility is not considered in this study. \item Each node is aware of its own location: The exact locations of the nodes are assumed to be known by the controller, which aids in solving the \acrshort{milp}.
+This assumption could be relaxed in practical deployments by using location estimation methods. \item Nodes can adjust their transmission power settings. \item The \acrshort{bs} and controller remain stationary and are not resource-constrained after deployment. \end{enumerate}

 We consider these assumptions reasonable for typical \acrshort{iot} applications.
 For example, in a smart city application, the \acrshort{bs} and controller could be deployed in a fixed location, such as a building or a pole.
 Nodes, situated in the streets, may be powered by solar energy and equipped with \acrfull{gps} receivers to determine their locations.
-The notation used throughout the paper is summarized in Table~\ref{tab:notation}.
+Table~\ref{tab:notation} summarizes the notation used throughout the paper.